marcomo/token-generator/README.md

 ## How it works

-This tool uses [Style Dictionary](https://amzn.github.io/style-dictionary/#/) to generate tokens in target formats from an token files.
+This tool uses [Style Dictionary](https://amzn.github.io/style-dictionary/#/) to generate tokens in target formats from token files.
 This is similar to the [Style dictionary Playground](https://www.style-dictionary-play.dev/) but with the addition of an interface to generate the base tokens.

 ## Tokens